 People do not fully understand addiction and, therefore, often fail to confront it properly in friends and family.

 Since then our understanding of how drug addiction works has come a long way.
 Unfortunately, however, much of the misinformation persists in the minds of the public.
 People do not fully understand addiction and, therefore, often fail to confront it properly in friends and family.
 Addicts also often do not recognize addiction in themselves because of a lack of understanding.
-That’s why it is important that we all ask ourselves, “what is drug addiction?”
+That’s why it is important that we all ask ourselves, what is it?

 To answer the question “what is drug addiction?”, it is important to first unpack some misconceptions and learn what it is not.
 By exploring how drug addiction and drug addicts have been misunderstood, we can gain a clearer understanding of the realities of drug addiction.